KSDaemon/WampAPI-Specification/spec/specification.md

 Some objects in the WampAPI Specification MAY be declared and remain empty, or be completely removed, even though they are inherently the core of the API documentation.

 The reasoning is to allow an additional layer of access control over the documentation.
 While not part of the specification itself, certain libraries MAY choose to allow access to parts of the documentation based on some form of authentication/authorization.

-Two examples of this:
+Three examples of this:

 1. The [URIs Object](#uris-Object) MAY be present but empty.
 It may be counterintuitive, but this may tell the viewer that they got to the right place, but can't access any documentation.
 They would still have access to at least the [Info Object](#info-Object) which may contain additional information regarding authentication.
-2. The [WAMP URI Item Object](#uri-action-object) MAY be empty.
-In this case, the viewer will be aware that the path exists, but will not be able to see any of its operations or parameters.
-This is different from hiding the path itself from the [URIs Object](#uris-Object), because the user will be aware of its existence.
+2. The [WAMP URI RPC Object](#uri-rpc-action-object) MAY be empty.
+In this case, the viewer will be aware that the uri exists, but will not be able to see any description or parameters.
+This is different from hiding the uri itself from the [URIs Object](#uris-Object), because the user will be aware of its existence.
 This allows the documentation provider to finely control what the viewer can see.
+3. The [WAMP URI Topic Object](#uri-topic-action-object) MAY be empty.
+Just like an RPC described above.

 [BCP-14]: https://tools.ietf.org/html/bcp14
 [RFC2119]: https://tools.ietf.org/html/rfc2119